zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 the auto-updated resources can immediately be supported by just adding it to the :ref:`metric definition file`.

-The :ref:`sample metric definition file` in the Git repository states in its header up to which HMC version or Z machine generation the metrics are defined.
+The :ref:`metric definition file` states in its header up to which HMC version or Z machine generation the metrics are defined.

-The following table shows the mapping between exporter metric groups and exported Prometheus metrics in the standard metric definition.
-Note that ensemble and zBX related metrics are not covered in the standard metric definition (support for them has been removed in z15).
+The following table shows the mapping between exporter metric groups and exported Prometheus metrics.
+Note that ensemble and zBX related metrics are not supported (support for them has been removed in z15).
 For more details on the HMC metrics, see section "Metric Groups" in the :term:`HMC API` book.
 For more details on the resource properties of CPC and Partition (DPM mode) and Logical Partition (classic mode), see the corresponding data models